zhvolosh/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 ```

 This will complete the upgrade of the WAP servers.
+>[!NOTE]
+> The WAP version will still be 2016 after the upgrade to AD FS 2019.

 > [!NOTE]
 > A known PRT issue exists in AD FS 2019 if Windows Hello for Business with a Hybrid Certificate trust is performed.
 You may encounter this error in ADFS Admin event logs: Received invalid Oauth request.
 The client 'NAME' is forbidden to access the resource with scope 'ugs'.
 > To remediate this error: